Sholofly/lghorizon/README.md

 ## HACS Installation

-1. Make sure you've installed [HACS](https://hacs.xyz/docs/installation/prerequisites)
+1. Make sure you've installed [HACS](https://hacs.xyz/docs/installation/prerequisites).
 2. In the integrations tab, search for LG Horizon.
-3. Install the Integration.
+3. Install the integration.
 Please consider enabling beta versions to keep track of the latest (experimental) features.
-4. Configure the integration using the HA integration page, Search for LG Horizon.
+4. Configure the integration using the HA integration page.
+Search for 'LG Horizon'.

 ## Manual installation

 1. Open the directory (folder) for your HA configuration (where you find configuration.yaml).
-2. If you do not have a custom_components directory (folder) there, you need to create it.
+2. If you do not have a `custom_components` directory (folder) there, you need to create it.
 3. In the custom_components directory (folder) create a new folder called lghorizon.
 4. Download all the files from the custom_components/lghorizon/ directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
-7. Configure the integration using the HA integration page, Search for LG Horizon.
+7. Configure the integration using the HA integration page.
+Search for 'LG Horizon'.

 ## Configuration (Example!)